God's Little Acre: Plot summary

 Later that day Will returns wearing just a pair of borrowed shorts.
 After he gets dressed Pluto drives Rosamund, Will and Darling Jill back to Ty Ty's house.
 On the way, they talk about Jim Leslie, another son of Ty Ty's, who started as a mill worker and married a rich man's daughter.
-Jim has become a wealthy cotton broker who now snubs mill workers as "lint-heads."
+Jim has become a wealthy cotton broker who now snubs mill workers as "lint-heads".

-Ty Ty, Buck, and Shaw return with “the albino”, a boy in his late teens named Dave Dawson.
+Ty Ty, Buck, and Shaw return with "the albino", a boy in his late teens named Dave Dawson.
 Ty Ty speaks at length about Darling Jill's beauty.
 After supper, Dave takes Darling Jill into the woods and has intercourse with her.
-Ty Ty and Buck search for them, and then watch them make love, although Ty Ty declares that he only thought they were hugging each other, since he couldn't see a thing in the pale light.
+Ty Ty and Buck search for them, and then watch them make love, although Ty Ty declares that he thought they were only hugging each other, since he could not see a thing in the dim light.
 (There are undercurrents of incest throughout the novel.)

 The second day, Will arrives at the Walden farm.
 Shaw and Buck (who suspects that Will is intending to seduce Griselda) engage in a fist-fight with him, but Ty Ty breaks it up.
 Will talks to Dave, who says he does not want to return to his poverty-stricken home in the southern swamps.

 That night, the family drives into town so Ty Ty can ask his estranged son Jim Leslie for a loan.
 Ty Ty, Darling Jill, and Griselda meet with Jim, who reluctantly gives Ty Ty $300., warning him not to ask for any more money and advising him to farm the land instead of looking for gold.
 Before the family drives back home, Jim tells Griselda that he wants her even if he has to go to the farm and drag her back.
 He puts his arm around her and attempts to kiss her, but the car takes off and he only succeeds in tearing her dress.

 Later that night at the Walden farm, Ty Ty is still worried that the albino Dave wants to run away, but his fears are allayed when he and Buck discover Dave and Uncle Felix sleeping peacefully in the barn.
 A short time later, Ty Ty watches his daughter-in-law Griselda undress, and catches a good glimpse of her bare skin as she slips on her nightgown.